 -

 Pour the cheesecake mixture into the prepared pan, using the back of a spoon, and smooth the top.
 Bake on the oven rack for 40 minutes, until it is nice dark brown on top.
-Pro tip: Bring the pan into the hot oven fast.
+Bring the pan into the hot oven fast.
 Don't let the hot air escape!

 -